flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 ## Troubleshooting

 Sometimes the ATC station does not respond to PDC or CPDLC messages.
-This mostly happens because of ATC controllers not responding, an issue in the Hoppie network or potentially an issue with the A32NX.
+This mostly happens because of ATC controllers not responding, an issue in the Hoppie network, or potentially an issue with the A32NX.

 This chapter will give you some hints to check what the actual cause of the issue is.